 The standard format of the problem report, to be agreed upon, will include problem description, the risks involved, the impact on schedule/ effort and the proposed solution.
 Additionally the supplier needs to show evidence that this problem is contained in the full scope and evidence for the effectiveness of the solution.
 Important to define in SoW on response time for each PR analysis containing technical, project management (schedule, effort) and risk analysis.

 Any deviations from the agreed upon points and deficiencies noticed during the project and after release will be notified using problem reports and resulting costs will be borne by the supplier.

+RFE OC team will follow same reporting management for the OC and Remote both.

 Change requests

-In the event that NXP makes changes in the original requirements specification or the project
+If the Remote project makes changes in the original requirements specification or the project

-plan or a deliverable or information required from a third party is delayed and such delay is beyond the reasonable control of either party, the supplier will make appropriate adjustments to the schedule and provide written (email) notification to NXP.
-Where warranted, a Change Order (ECO) to this SoW may be issued to confirm agreement of the revised milestone delivery schedule.

-Important to define in SoW on response time for each CR analysis containing technical, project management (schedule, effort) and risk analysis.
+plan or a deliverable or the OC RFE team will make an effort estimate and will be discussed in the CCB for the approval.
+RFE OC team will provide technical risk assessment, effort and revised schedule within 10 days of receiving the change request from the Remote.

+RFE OC team will follow same change request management for the OC and Remote both.

 Problem Reporting after production